bubstance/templeos-plus/README.md

 A few notes:

-* `C:` and `::` can be used interchangeably in TempleOS to refer to the root of the drive
+* `C:` and `::` can be used interchangeably in TempleOS to refer to the root of the `C:` drive (with `::` referring to the root of the currently mounted disk)

 * `HomeSys.HC` was uncompressed from the `HomeSys.HC.Z` located in `C:` by using the `TOSZ` tool to allow for easy external editing

+* These scripts only affect the `C:` drive of a TempleOS installation; the `D:` drive (and any additional drives created when installing the `TinkerOS.ISO`) are kept clean unless manually mounted and edited

 Dependencies
 ------------